-If Norman Mailer hailed the work of Paul Bowles as heralding the death of the Square, the Square is here to inform Mailer (the way God informed Nietzsche) that its death was greatly exaggerated… and, also, that that Don DeLillo guy is a way-out proposition, man.
+If Norman Mailer hailed the work of Paul Bowles as heralding the death of the Square, the Square is here to inform Mailer (the way God informed Nietzsche) that news of said death was greatly exaggerated… and, also, that that Don DeLillo guy is a way-out proposition, man.
 Don DeLillo is no Paul Bowles, as far as that goes: he’s as safe as warm milk before bed in the 1950s.
 He’s no square-killer.
 He’s a stylist of immense talent with the disposition of a supremely-genial dinner date.
 You can’t really have a Literary King of the Paranoiacs with a tonal aversion to atrocity; not in a 21st century America in which 79% of all registered Conspiranoiacs believe that a former Vice President of the United States would unwind, on the weekends, by hunting Playboy Bunnies with a sniper-scoped rifle.

 That DeLillo is one of the genuinely towering post War stylists of Am Lit is a cosmic joke of real nuance: he sheds such dazzling spectra on every page, in range from the unseen to the super-seen, in the service of doing his best not to say too much… not to go too far… not to cross any lines that would scare the horses.
 The sheep sometimes tremble, as in George Will’s famously clenched-buttock of a review accusing DeLillo’s even-tempered Libra of being an act of “bad citizenship”.
 But the horses yawn.
 55% of registered Conspiranoiacs believe that Catherine the Great fucked horses, after all.